-This version of the Icon program library is intended for use with Version 5.9 of Icon for DOS systems [1].
-Basic documentation for Version 5 of Icon is contained in the Icon book [2].
-See [3] for information on additional features that are contained in Version 5.9.
+This version of the Icon program library is intended for use with Version 6 of Icon.
+Basic documentation for Version 6 of Icon is contained in the Icon book [1] and a supplementary report [2].

 The library contains both complete programs and collections of procedures.
 The programs range from demonstrations and games to text-processing utilities.
 The procedures range from straightforward extensions to Icon's function repertoire to such relatively esoteric subjects as programmer-defined control operations.
 This manual is divided into two main parts according to the composition of the library: complete programs and collections of procedures.